isa-ulisboa/greends-fads-exercises/fads_ex_05_markdown.md

 ## 7. Add Tables

+Add tables to the file.
 It is also possible to create tables in Markdowm.
 Simple use `|` to set the columns and `---` below the first row with the column headings:
 ```
 |ID| Column 1| Column 2| Column 3|